cancerberoSgx/typescript-plugins-of-mine/typescript-plugin-proactive-code-fixes/README.md

  * Performance - getAppRefactors is taking almost  sec.
 Make a generic predicate with cache (get which diags are in current position and cache it - make a generic predicate since almost all use the same thign)
  * apply all quick fixes in this file ! define a mechanism of priorities when two or more fixes attach the same position.
  * perhaps we could just recreate the simple-ast sourcefile instead of the whole project
- * use getcodefixes instead of refactors
+ * use getcodefixes instead of refactors - blocked - done but no way of defining expensive fixes
+ * make sure for each if error is selected in problems view then that selection will suggest the fix

 # Ideas